brentonworley/startup-handbook/engineering-principles.md

 ---
 # Engineering Principles

-The Adepto Engineering team have agreed the following set of Principles to guide us in the continual jourey of building a great product and a quality code base.
+> TODO: the following are examples of Engineering principles.
+> These still need to be reviewed and generalised.

 ## Architecture Principles